aljedaxi/zettel/pages/z_the_falcondale_collection.md

 > Identity.
 So a  viable system has an identity and maybe that is one of the problems that I was having with the tides you see.
 It is  an identifiable thing which we are talking about which can sustain itself and if it eventually dies as we shall.

-> Now, I  floated a  company and Glen's resistance to that, but again you see you have got a company, ..
+> ...
+I  floated a  company and Glen's resistance to that, but again you see you have got a company, ..
 Take Harrods for example, been around a longer than all its clients and all its staff, so as
 ####
 ####